peterhontaru/Statistical-Inference-General-Social-Survey/README.md

 ### Next steps/recommendations:

--   analyse changes within year (ie. were there different representations of each gender in 1980 compared to 2012?)
+-   analyse changes between years (ie. 1980 vs 2012)
--   some variables (ie. social class) were subjective and registred based on the respondent’s opinion
+-   some variables (ie. social class) were subjective and registered based on the respondent’s opinion (more objective methods should be considered)
--   further expand on the analysis by looking at other related factors (ie. if there was a difference between total family income based on the respondent’s family income when 16 years old, can we find any further variables that can provide a more indepth view?)
+-   further expand on the analysis by looking at other related factors (ie. if there was a difference between total family income based on the respondent’s family income when 16 years old, can we find any further variables that can provide a more in-depth view as to why?)

 ### Dataset